Lukas1882/Huffpost-Articles-in-Twitter-Trends/README.md

 To run this project is very simple.
 Go to the folder "Python", run the file "getlink.py".
 You can configure the subpages or change to other URL in this file.
 After get the URLs, run the file "getContent.py" to scan the pages by WebDriver.
 You can find more information in the above discuss.

 During these process, only new links and articles updated into database, the previous records will be kept still.
 Then you can go to the web page to begin your article search.
 The more records in database, the more results, enjoy it.

+#### Use Vagrant
+To use Vagrant, you need the vagrantfile in the folder "Vagrant".
+All environment has been set up in this Ubuntu.
+To run it, you need to have a Virtualbox.
+The box is uploaded on Atlas https://atlas.hashicorp.com/leaot/boxes/HuffpostAndTwitter.

 ***Result1:***
 ![](https://raw.githubusercontent.com/leaot/Huffpost-Articles-in-Twitter-Trends/master/IMG/result2.png)